markre94/Jpg-file-locator/README.md

 - requirements.txt _contains the required packages for the project._

-- app/ configuration of the aplication along with all backend.
+- app/ _configuration of the aplication along with all backend._
-- pics/ a directory where uploaded pictures are being saved.
+- pics/ _a directory where uploaded pictures are being saved._
-- static/ is a folder which contains static assets for the frontend: CSS style sheets, images, etc.
+- static/ _is a folder which contains static assets for the frontend: CSS style sheets, images, etc._
-- templates/ is a folder which contains html templates to be rendered.
+- templates/ _is a folder which contains html templates to be rendered._

 The test files are located in the test/ folder.
-There unit tests along with the system tests were written with the use of pytest and selenium.

 ### Presentation